bartificer/programming-by-stealth/docs/pbs87.md

 };
 ```

-Note that you can use loops within generator functions, and, that it is perfectly acceptable to have a generator function with an intentional infinite loop that will keep yielding values for ever.
+Note that you can use loops within generator functions, and that it is perfectly acceptable to have a generator function with an intentional infinite loop that will keep yielding values forever.
 Such infinite generator functions will yield, but not return.

 ### Using Generator Functions

-Generator functions are called to create generator objects, and those objects are then interacted with to step through a sequence of values.
+Generator functions are called to create generator objects.
+Those objects are then interacted with to step through a sequence of values.

-Let’s consider the very simple sample generator included in pbs85a.html:
+Let’s consider the very simple sample generator included in `pbs85a.html`:

 ```javascript
 function* basicGenerator(){